Weifanwu66/GeTPrev/README.md

 -----

 ## Example commands:
+> ⚠️ **Note:** if running on HPC, please replace ceres with a valid partition in your environment.
 ### 1. Run default light mode with 95% of identity and 90% of coverage (no target (-t) is defined, so the pipeline will loop through all taxonomic group available in pre-built database)

 ```bash